-Although Asheville Academy for Girls is located in the beautiful mountains of North Carolina, we accept girls from all across the United States, including Maine.
-Whether a girl is struggling with external issues (such as bullying) or internal (mental illness), Asheville Academy for Girls is here to help.
+Although Asheville Academy is located in the beautiful mountains of North Carolina, we accept girls from all across the United States, including Maine.
+Whether a girl is struggling with external issues (such as bullying) or internal (mental illness), Asheville Academy is here to help.

-Asheville Academy for Girls, a Camp For Troubled Girls helps Maine girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps Maine girls struggling with issues similar to those below:

 – Nonverbal Learning Disorder